 To keep the calorie and sugar content down, I use the same trick I do for my strawberry lemonade – Truvia simple syrup.
 Less sugar and calories means more cocktails, amiright?
 The frozen blueberries are added to the simple syrup.
-They release their juices making for a fruity, lightened up base for the drink.
+They release their juices making for a fruity, lightened up base, for the drink.
 Then how fun are bubbles?
-While I do love a good class of champagne, I love the addition of sparkling waters to just about any drink.
+While I do love a good glass of champagne, I love the addition of sparkling waters to just about any drink.
 I used Lime La Croix but feel free to use regular sparkling water and some juice from fresh limes.
-I like the addition of both, because I am full of flavor lover!
+I like the addition of both because I am full of flavor lover!

 It’s Friday.
 It’s been a long week.
 Kick your feet up and cheers with your newest obsession!

 the syrup in this blueberry mojito recipe is so easy to make and prepare ahead of time!
 Which means, it saves you work when happy hour comes or during the middle of a party!